wmeints/effective-llm-applications/README.md

 ## Working with the examples

-This book features examples in multiple languages to demonstrate how to implement various patterns with Semantic Kernel.
+This book features examples in Python and C# to demonstrate how to implement various patterns with Semantic Kernel.

-You can open the solutions in the `samples` directory to browse through them.
+You can open the solutions in the `samples` directory to browse them.
 Follow the instructions provided with each example to run the example.

 ### Requirements for the C# samples